HikmetCTK/Spending_Manager_Assistant/README.md

 #  Project Features🚀
 * ✅ Flexible Upload♾️: Upload image from pc or take picture directly and upload it
 * ✅ High-Quality OCR🔎: High recognition quality on different type of receipt thanks to gemini 2.0 model.
-* ✅ Customizable Output⚡: Receipt output  can be adjusted according to user's desired like changing name or quantity
+* ✅ Customizable Outputs⚡: Modify receipt details as needed and save them to the database.
-* ✅ Full Purchase History: View all your past purchases in a readable format with visualized report.
+* ✅ Spending Overview🗺️: View your entire spending history in a readable format with graphical visualizations.
-* ✅ AI-Powered Chatbot: Analyze your spending and get suggestions with Gemini 1.5-Flash.
+* ✅ AI-Powered Chatbot💪: Analyze your spending and get suggestions with Gemini 1.5-Flash.

 # Tools 🧰